Lloyd’s sister Filly wrote from Zimbabwe:

 Thinking of you

 What a lovely guy from the bestest, funnest, hilariousest, lekkerest part of my youth.
 Lloyd Zunckel arrived in Harrismith from the metropolis of Bethlehem and switched the lights on.
 A breath of fresh air.
 He was kind, genuine, modest, charming, and a barrel of laughs.
 He just couldn’t do maths.
 Or English or science or any of that shit.
 But man, could he do life!
 LIFE!
 He loved life; and he loved people.
+I was very good at math.
+And English and science and that unimportant shit.
+But Lloyd taught me how to do life and I will forever be grateful to my friend Lloyd for that.
+Lloyd switched the lights on for me.

 Things I remember with Lloyd: